Radla/voltcraft-sem-3600bt/README.md

 # voltcraft-sem-3600bt
-Full-features shell script in order to manage Voltcrafts's bluetooth smart energy meter, switch and scheduler with Linux and Raspberry Pi
+_"A full-features shell script in order to manage Voltcrafts's bluetooth smart energy meter, switch and scheduler with Linux and Raspberry Pi"_

 The Voltcraft SEM-3600BT is a remote 230V switch and smart energy meter.
 It was sold by Conrad Elektronic in Germany a few years ago.
-For details take a look at [Amazon](https://www.amazon.de/Voltcraft-SEM-3600BT-Energiekosten-Messger%C3%A4t-Bluetooth%C2%AE-Schnittstelle-Darstellung/dp/B00IWS7V8G)

-In other countries it is probably known as Wittech WiTenergy E100
+For details take a look at [Amazon's](https://www.amazon.de/Voltcraft-SEM-3600BT-Energiekosten-Messger%C3%A4t-Bluetooth%C2%AE-Schnittstelle-Darstellung/dp/B00IWS7V8G).
+In other countries it is probably known as "Wittech WiTenergy E100".

 In comparison to many remote switches which use the 433MHz band the SEM-3600BT is based on bluetooth v4.0.
-The advantage is that there is no need to have additional hardware, e.g. connected via GPIO.
+The advantage is that there is no need to have additional hardware, e.g. via GPIO connected sender/receiver.

-Voltcraft has the following features:
+Voltcraft SEM-3600BT / Wittech WiTenergy E100 has the following features:
-* 6 schedulers which can be individually assigned to weekdays or run once
+* 6 schedulers which can run once or assigned to weekdays
-* Countdown mode in order to switch power on or off after a certain period
+* Countdown mode in order to switch power _on_ or _off_ after a certain period
-* Configurable power-off and alarm mode in case of overload
+* Configurable overload-mode in order to auto-turn-off or alarm in case of power overload
-* Configurable power-off mode in case of low consumption, e.g. devices in standby
+* Configurable standby-mode in order to out switch off in case of low consumption
-* Energy meter in order to measure volt, ampere and watts
+* Energy meter in order to measure volt, ampere and watts in realtime
+* Energy meter recorder in order to measure power consumpton over long period

 For official manual by Voltcraft visit [Conrad](http://www.produktinfo.conrad.com/datenblaetter/675000-699999/684997-an-01-ml-VOLTCRAFT_SEM_3600BT_SMART_E_de_en_fr_nl.pdf)

 ## Getting started

-0. Check pre-conditions
+### 1. Check pre-conditions

 Install `expect`:
 ```